PathwayCommons/guide/_datasets/TCGA_Ovarian_Cancer/process-data.md

 Let us consider the rationale underlying total count correction.
 Strictly speaking, the method rests on the assumption that the relative abundance of RNA species in different samples are identical and that differences in counts reflects differences in sampling depth.
 A more realistic assumption is that the relative expression of *most* genes in every sample is similar and that any particular RNA species represents a small proportion of total read counts.

-Of course, there are situations in which these assumptions are violated and total count normalization can skew the desired correction (Figure 5).
-Consider a case where samples express at a high level RNA species that are absent in others.
-Consider a similar situation where a small number of genes in a sample may generate a large proportion of the reads.
+Of course, there are situations in which these assumptions are violated and total count normalization can skew the desired correction.
+Consider a scenario where samples express relatively large amounts of an RNA species absent in others  (Figure 5).
+Likewise, consider a situation where a small number of genes in a sample may generate a large proportion of the reads.

 ![image]({{ site.baseurl }}/{{ site.media_root }}{{ page.id }}/{{ page.figures.figure_5 }}){: .img-responsive.slim }
 <div class="figure-legend well well-lg text-justify">